Integrated Sensing and Communication Signal Processing Based on Compressed Sensing Over Unlicensed Spectrum Bands: Introduction

 In this paper, we propose a high-precision CS-based ISAC signal processing algorithm combined with machine learning to improve sensing performance.
-This study focuses on mobile communication systems, adopting OFDM as the ISAC signal, which is the standard signal of mobile communication systems.
+This study focuses on mobile communication system, adopting OFDM as the ISAC signal, which is the standard signal of mobile communication system.
 The OFDM ISAC signals in the non-continuous spectrum bands are collectively referred to as non-continuous OFDM (NC-OFDM) signals.
-Firstly, we extract the spectrum occupancy sequence from the RBG configuration information in 5G NR and partially zero the channel information matrix according to the processing method in \cite{wei2022robust}.
-Then, we apply the proposed CS-based 2D FFT algorithm for parameter estimation on the modified channel information matrix, combine it with machine learning to search for optimal parameters, and ultimately obtain the power spectrum with low sidelobes and high SNR.
+To ensure mutual non-interference between users and optimal allocation of resources, the spectrum occupancy information is mapped in the RBG resource block, and the spectrum occupancy can be obtained by simple operations such as unmapping and demodulation \cite{3gpp2018nr,de2023survey}.
+Therefore, we extract the spectrum occupancy sequence from the RBG configuration information in 5G NR and partially zero the channel information matrix according to the processing method in \cite{wei2022robust}.
+Then, we apply the proposed CS-based 2D FFT algorithm in parameter estimation on the processed channel information matrix.
+This algorithm is combined with machine learning techniques to search for optimal parameters.
+Ultimately, we obtain a power spectrum with minimal sidelobes and an enhanced signal-to-noise ratio (SNR).
+It is worth noting that there are existing CS methods such as off-grid, on-grid, and one to three dimensional \cite{wu2022joint}.
+However, the CS-based sensing method proposed in this paper includes modeling and parameter optimization of the CS problem under dynamic non-continuous spectrum band, which distinguishes it from the existing CS methods.
 The main contributions of this paper are summarized as follows.